 Fagus sylvatica f. luteo-variegata (West.)
 Domin.

 There would seem to be some confusion between this and the name ‘Aureovariegata’.
-Bean described this form under the name ‘Aurea Variegata’ and included in that entry mention of a gold-margined Beech in Waltham Cross, Hertfordshire, which was being called Fagus sylvatica foliis aureis, which he thought “may be the same as ‘Paul’s Gold-margined’, which recived an Award of Merit in 1902”.
-His description simply reads “Leaves margined with golden yellow” and he points out that “The name for gold-variegated beeches in general is F. s. f. luteo-variegata (West.)
-Domin.”
-(Bean 1981) so we have adopted that cultivar name in preference to ‘Aureovareigata’.
+Bean described this form under the name ‘Aurea Variegata’ and included in that entry mention of a gold-margined Beech in Waltham Cross, Hertfordshire, which was being called Fagus sylvatica foliis aureis, which he thought ‘may be the same as “Paul’s Gold-margined”, which recived an Award of Merit in 1902’.
+His description simply reads ‘Leaves margined with golden yellow’ and he points out that ‘The name for gold-variegated beeches in general is F. s. f. luteo-variegata (West.)
+Domin.’
+(Bean 1981), which is also used (as ‘Luteovariegata’) by Krüssmann (1985) so we have adopted that cultivar name in preference to ‘Aureovariegata’.

-Hatch follows suit and suggests ‘Aurea Variegata’ is a specific clone within f. luteo-variegata (a classification we are not following here) describing it as more vigorous than the white-variegated ‘Albovariegata’, with leaves “margined, mottled, or sectored yellow.
+Hatch follows suit and suggests ‘Aurea Variegata’ is a specific clone within f. luteo-variegata (a classification we are not following here) describing it as more vigorous than the white-variegated ‘Albovariegata’, with leaves ‘margined, mottled, or sectored yellow.
 Mostly margined.
-It also has some secros into the main green center”.
-He suggests it arose in cutlivation in England in c.
-1770 (Hatch 2017).
+It also has some sectors into the main green center’.
+It has been known in England since c.
+1770 (Krüssmann 1985; Hatch 2017).

-Hatch’s description would seem to closely match that of ‘Bicolor Sartini’, but based on living plants seen at the Sir Harold Hillier Gardens in the summer of 2019, that cultivar has richer yellow colouration and a more consistent pattern of variegation.
-Additionally, although in many respects it represents the same varieation, ‘Bicolor Sartini’ has a traceable history to the Italian nursery which raised it as a sport of ‘Purpurea Tricolor’ in 1995 (Hatch 2017).
+Hatch’s description would seem to closely match that of ‘Bicolor Sartini’, but based on living plants seen at the Sir Harold Hillier Gardens, Hampshire in the summer of 2019, that cultivar has richer yellow coloration and a more consistent pattern of variegation.
+Additionally, although in many respects it represents the same varieation, ‘Bicolor Sartini’ has a traceable history to the Italian nursery, which raised it as a sport of ‘Purpurea Tricolor’ in 1995 (Hatch 2017).

 A slow-growing, semi-dwarf form which will ultimately reach only a few meters tall.
-It is a dense shrub with lanceolate foliage, often with lightly cut or lobed margins, like the strongly linear leaves that appear at the tips of young shoots in ‘Aspleniifolia’ (Hatch 2017).
-Some authors and catalogues suggest an ultimate height of only 1.5 m, but there is a 4 m tall tree in a private garden in West Sussex which was planted in 1994 (Tree Register 2019).
+It is a shrub or small tree of dense growth with lanceolate foliage, often with shallowly cut or lobed margins, like the strongly linear leaves that appear at the tips of young shoots in ‘Aspleniifolia’ (Hatch 2017).
+Some authors and catalogues suggest an ultimate height of only 1.5 m, but there is a 4 m tall tree in a private garden in West Sussex, which was planted in 1994 (Tree Register 2019).
 ‘Ansorgei’ is similar in habit and leaf shape, but that selection has purple rather than green leaves and tends to be of more lanky growth.